Hamish Bond

 Hamish Bryon Bond CNZM (born 13 February 1986) is a retired New Zealand rower and former road cyclist.
 He is a three-time Olympic gold medallist at the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and at the 2020 Tokyo Olympic Games.
 He won six consecutive World Rowing Championships gold medals in the coxless pair and set the current world best times in both the coxless and coxed pair.
-He made a successful transition from rowing to road cycling after the 2016 Summer Olympics focussing on the road time trial.
+He made a successful transition from rowing to road cycling after the 2016 Summer Olympics, focussing on the road time trial and winning a medal at the Commonwealth Games.
 He returned to rowing for the 2020 Olympic Games in Tokyo, winning a gold medal in the men's eight.

+In 2024 he was a cyclor in the Team New Zealand team which successfully defended the America's Cup.

 Personal life

 Bond was born in Dunedin.
 He boarded at Otago Boys' High School.
 He graduated in 2010 from Massey University with a Bachelor of Business Studies (major in finance) and a Graduate Diploma in Personal Financial Planning.
 Bond married Lizzie Travis in April 2015.